Revanshill86/TodoApp/README.md

 ## Installation

-[Explain how to install or set up your app.
-Include any dependencies or prerequisites.]

 To use this app, you don't need to install anything.
 Simply open the provided HTML file in your web browser.

-## Contributing

-[Explain how others can contribute to your project, such as by reporting issues or submitting pull requests.]

-Contributions are welcome!
-If you encounter any bugs or have ideas for improvements, please [open an issue](https://github.com/your-username/your-repo/issues) or [create a pull request](https://github.com/your-username/your-repo/pulls).

-## License

-[Specify the license for your project.
-You can use common open-source licenses like MIT or Apache 2.0.]

-This project is licensed under the [MIT License](LICENSE).